 Martha often related to her family that during the early days and while living in the Old Fort, she was compelled to listen helplessly to the cries of her family for food.
 The only thing she could offer them were roots and bulbs dug up from the earth.
 For several months her family did not taste of bread due to the lack of flour.
 She gave birth to two children before leaving for California where two more children were born.
 They resided in San Bernardino until 1856 and returned to Utah.
 She gave birth to a total of 11 children.
 The family lived in Beaver, Centerville, Idaho, and eventually Vernal Utah.
 When their home was partly destroyed by fire, they found refuge in the home of their daughter.
+Martha's attempt to apply for both bounty land and widow's pension was met with difficulty to prove Norman's enlistment and death, and then trying to apply as Harley's widow.
 Dying at age 93 and just two months to the day after Harley died, Martha lived longer than any other woman with the Mormon Battalion.

-Sources: Family Search pid# as of 1 Apr, 2022: KWJZ-XNN

-Journals, Military records, Thomas Bullock roster, Obituary, Pioneer 1897 Jubilee Entry
+Sources: Family Search pid# as of 1 Apr, 2022: KWJZ-XNN Journals, Military records, Thomas Bullock roster, Obituary, Pioneer 1897 Jubilee Entry